-The partnership we have with the Cleveland Indians and their AAA affiliate team, the Columbus Clippers, provides fellows with a rare academic experience.
+The partnership we have with the Cleveland Guardians and their AAA affiliate team, the Columbus Clippers, provides fellows with a rare academic experience.
 From working at pro spring training camp to serving the Clippers throughout their season, our fellows are there every step of the way — and guided by experienced faculty and staff.

 For more information, please visit the OSUWMC Upper Extremity Athlete Fellowship Webpage.